-Residents in Stoke-on-Trent have been getting hands on with pottery during a series of creative workshops.
+Residents in Stoke-on-Trent have been getting hands-on with pottery during a series of creative workshops.

-Thanks to support from Sanctuary Housing’s Grand Ideas Fund, community group Middleport Matters organised a series of free pottery classes to help residents learn new skills, channel their creativity and get to know others in their community.
+Thanks to the support from Sanctuary Housing’s Grand Ideas Fund, community group Middleport Matters organised a series of free pottery classes to help residents learn new skills, channel their creativity and get to know others in their community.

 The sessions, led by Master Potter Jon French, of Middleport Pottery, taught residents to use a pottery wheel and how to glaze and paint their creations.

 Residents from Sanctuary’s Baskeyfield House extra care scheme, in Middleport, were among around 80 members of the local community who took part in the sessions, which culminated with an exhibition showcasing everyone’s work.

 The pottery workshops were so popular that extra sessions were laid on to meet demand.
 Many participants have discovered a real love of pottery, with 40 people from the taster classes already signing up for more tuition to further develop their skills.